 Editing Posts and Pages via Phpmyadmin

-You can also edit the post and pages via Phpmyadmin panel, click on wp_posts and you can edit the post content and the title of the pages and posts.
+You can also edit the post and pages via the Phpmyadmin panel, click on wp_posts and you can edit the post content and the title of the pages and posts.

 As you have seen in this tutorial, you can edit several entries in your WordPress database entries.
 Phpmyadmin is a great platform that allows you to manage entries in your WordPress database.
-You can also use it as an alternative option of changing your username, the password or the admin email.
+You can also use it as an alternative option of changing your username, password, or admin email.
 This panel provides you with a great way to manipulate your WordPress database but you should always exercise caution to avoid losing your valuable data when making the changes.
 I hope this article enlightens you on how to start tweaking your WordPress site by making these changes through Phpmyadmin.
-If you have further questions, comments or compliments free feel to leave a comment.
+If you have further questions, comments, or compliments free feel to leave a comment.